Tropical Cyclones WA: Forecasts & Alerts in Western Australia

 Monitor Local Advice and Closures

-Local councils and emergency services issue location specific updates.
+Local councils and emergency services issue location-specific updates.
 They announce road closures port shutdowns and shelter openings.
 These notices often change as conditions shift.
 People should follow official local channels for the most accurate on the ground information.

 Using a Cyclone Track Map